 *New Confirmation Class Begins Sunday, January 13, 2019.

 On January the 13th, 2019 we will enter into a period of discovery, sometimes called Confirmation.
 This class will journey though a brief history of the church, the Book of Common Prayer, and why do we do what we do.
 The course work will take a one hour investment for six weeks, barring any interruptions.
 There will be no home work, and a syllabus will be distributed at the first session.
 View the Confirmation liturgy from the Book of Common Prayer.

 Holy Baptism is the sacrament by which God adopts us as his children and makes us members of Christ’s Body, the Church, and participants Christ’s community.

 If you have previously been confirmed or received into the Episcopal Church, we can request a letter of transfer from your previous congregation.
-Please contact the Associate Rector.
+Please contact the office at 970-493-7512.